Best Marin County Beaches for Families

 My family loves to go to the beach, and there are plenty of places to do this in and around Marin.
-While many of the beaches along the Pacific Ocean are unsuitable for swimming, there are also many beaches that are ideal spots for swimming, wading, and splashing in the water, especially on warm summer days.
+While many of the beaches along the Pacific Ocean are unsuitable for swimming, there are also many beaches that are ideal spots for swimming, wading, and splashing in the water, especially on warm summer (and also spring and fall) days.
 Here are some of our favorites.
 Click on the links for more info.

 Abbotts Lagoon Beach

 A one-and-a-half mile hike takes you over bridges and sand dunes to this beach in the Point Reyes National Seashore.
 It's home to many shorebirds, including the endangered snowy plover.
 A great beach for playing in the sand, but not for swimming due to dangerous surf and rip currents.
 Find out more here.

 Located just off Tiburon, Angel Island State Park Pack is the largest Island in San Francisco Bay.
 Pack a picnic and jump on ferry to this unique island.
 Quarry Point and Ayala Cove are two beaches that are both sandy and protected from the afternoon breezes, so it's perfect for an afternoon of family fun.
 There are no lifeguards, and swimming can be hazardous because of the strong currents.
 Find out more here.